Welcome to Season 2021

 It’s time to gather together again in 2021.

-State Theatre Company South Australia’s 2021 program is a boisterous, topical and entertaining celebration of the power of theatre – to bring people together, to enchant and excite, to challenge and surprise.
+Tickets are now on sale for State Theatre Company South Australia’s 2021 program: a boisterous, topical and entertaining celebration of the power of theatre – to bring people together, to enchant and excite, to challenge and surprise.

 Season 2021 looks to new horizons, as we raise the curtain on not one, not two, but three world premiere works from South Australian artists and an Australian premiere of an international hit.
 We’ll share a reinvigorated take on a timeless theatrical masterpiece.
 There are tales from and about our regional communities, comedies that delight, dramas that explode.
 This season is packed with unmissable theatre experiences.

 Subscribe to 4-7 plays and save up to 22%.
 Visit our Subscriptions page for more information.

 The Boy Who Talked To Dogs25 Feb — 14 Mar 2021

 Thomas Edmonds Opera Studio, Adelaide ShowgroundSTATE EXTRAAn epic true story about a young Irish misfit who finds belonging in a most unusual place.
 What happens when this underdog finds his pack?

 The Gospel According To Paul19 Apr — 1 May 2021

 Dunstan Playhouse, Adelaide Festival CentreThe sermon from the mount arrives in Adelaide as one of Australia’s favourite comic actors, Jonathan Biggins, becomes Paul Keating – visionary, reformer, rabble-rouser.